Bazyli-Kondratowicz/Data-Engineering-Portfolio/LAFD-Response-Time-Pipeline/README.md

 ## Features
 - Filters data for 2020 emergency incidents using `Randomized Incident Number`.
 (This number is generated with the year and quarter indicator with a six digits randomized number attached, i.e. – 201301345785, this number means it is in the year 2013 in the first quarter.)
 - Calculates response times (`On Scene Time - Incident Creation Time`).
-TBD
 - Loads data into PostgreSQL.
-TBD
 - Visualizes average response times by PPE level.
 TBD

 ## Requirements